Millions of people use opioids. Chances are that you or a family member have been prescribed opioids, or that you know someone who has.

 Doctors around the country agree and have begun “co-prescribing” naloxone whenever they prescribe an opioid.
 The Centers for Disease Control have advised doctors co-prescribe it for patients taking a large amount opioids on a regular basis.

 Now many states require doctors write prescriptions for naloxone whenever they prescribe an opioid or that they discuss naloxone with patients.
-At least nine states have some policy in place, with more to come.
+In others states, pharmacists will ask if the patient would like naloxone.

 Naloxone has become a key emergency response tool, and will continue to become more common.